-Lunar calendar and Ramadan did not start by Deen-e-Islam (Madhhab).
+Lunar calendar and Ramadan did not start in our by Deen (Madhhab).
 They were known to Mushrikeen of Makkah.
-Fasting for the month of Ramadan started even when the practice of Nasi' (interjection of a month) had been going on.
+Fasting for the month of Ramadan started even when the practice of Nasi' (interjection or intercalation of a month) had been going on.
 Beginning of Ramadan is not a religious matter.
 It is just like a special prayer was prescribed on the day of Jumu'ah, while the day of Jumu'ah was not a matter of Deen (Madhhab).
 Similarly, the lunar calendar and a month of Ramadan in it were already known to Arabs.
 Fasting in that month was prescribed, but when Ramadan comes was not a matter of Deen; it was a matter of observed repeated patterns, science, and astronomy.
 When Allah (SWT) said, "When you witness the month of Ramadan, fast for it", a doubt was possible that Muslims may insists that we should fast 30 days not less than that, because 30 days month was known as "kaamil" or complete month and 29 days month was known as "Naaqis" or incomplete.
 So, some people thought the blessed month of Ramadan should be a "Kaamil" month of 30 days.
 To clarify this, the Prophet (pbuh) said what is in the famous Hadith, which starts with, "Ashshahru tis'un wa ishroon fa soomu li-ru'yatihi wa aftiru li-ru'yatihi fa in ghumma alaikum faqduru lah......", meaning the month is 29 days so if you see the moon start or end your fasting.
 Sahabah in those days were thinking that month of Ramadan should always be 30 days, to get the most rewards.
 The Prophet (PBUH) clarified that you don't have to complete 30 days of fasting; month can be 29 days.
 This was the context of this Hadith.

 What has happenned is that in the narrations, a mistake occurerd (not intentional) by some narrators to omit the first part of the Hadith, "Ashshahru tis'un wa ishroon", which has caused the totally different interpretation of the Hadith.
 In the context of this Hadith, the Prophet (pbuh) explained that do not stress to have the 30 days of Ramadan, if the moon is seen on 29th day, start the next month.
 If moon was not seen on 29th day, and on the 30 days it was not seen due to clouds, then start the month even though moon was not seen.
 This means that seeing the moon was not necessary condition; estimation or calculation of 30 days is another condition that can start the month, because it was commonly known by obserbation and experience that the lunar month cannot be more than 30 days.